 It is now standard practice to be able to book a GPS with your rental car when on a self drive in South Africa.
-And most people have google maps on their phones which are great for directions.
+We have the option of Data on the Go as well.
+And most people have Google Maps on their phones which are great for directions.

-In theory this should make obsolete one of the more mundane jobs of the tour operator booking your self-drive holiday: providing good quality directions to help you get from A to B. Or in the case of South Africa from Hotel A to Game Lodge B.
+In theory this should make obsolete one of the more mundane jobs of the tour operator booking your self-drive holiday.
+Namely providing good quality directions to help you get from A to B. Or, often in the case of South Africa, from Hotel A to Game Lodge B.

 Not so fast….

-In my (and our clients’) experience using the car rental GPS system, or even Google Maps, the directions should be treated with some caution.
+In my (and our clients’) experience, when using the car rental GPS system, or even Google Maps, the directions should be treated with some caution.
 Especially in rural areas of South Africa.
 That’s why we no longer include GPS as standard on car rental.
-Though it is available on request at time of booking or when you collect your rental car.
+(Though it is available on request at time of booking.
+Or when you collect your rental car.)

 GPS is certainly useful.
 But it should definitely be seen as an adjunct to your tour operator’s written directions in the itinerary and NOT a replacement…

 The reason for this is that the GPS directions like to take the ”shortest” route.
 But in a country like South Africa, we have a range of roads.
-From highways to winding mountain passes, to gravel farm roads, to game reserve tracks.
+From highways to winding mountain passes, to gravel farm roads, all the way down to game reserve tracks.
 So the shortest route may not be the fastest or the easiest!

 Where GPS in the rental car helps

 The GPS is very useful when you are in a city and want to navigate your way from the main highway or airport to your hotel or to a well-known attraction.
-(This is especially the case if your co-driver is directionally challenged.)
+(This is especially the case if your partner is directionally-challenged.)
+Its also great in provinces where there are few gravel roads such as the Western Cape.

 The GPS is also good if you want to quickly see how far it is from A to B without having to study the road atlas and add up kilometres in your head.